Summer and Winter Research Programs

 Each year the School of Historical and Philosophical Inquiry offers research placement opportunities for students through the UQ Summer Research Scholarship Program.

-Participation is open to students with some background in our School's disciplines: Classics and Ancient History, Studies in Religion, Philosophy or History.
+Participation is open to students with some background in our School's disciplines: Classics and Ancient History, Studies in Religion, Philosophy, History or Gender Studies.
 Below is the list of current and past projects.

 Current Projects